Do You Need Planning Permission for a Summer House? UK Rules Explained

 bbq grill cabin with family enjoying, by summerhouse24

 When you’re planning your summer house or garden room, also consider the style and look.
 Besides the size of the building, the style, location and relation to all other parts of the garden, including your main house, will need to be considered.
-This is why Summerhouse24 has a a wide variety of summer houses available from contemporary designs to more traditional looks, to fit every home and garden.
+This is why Summerhouse24 has a wide variety of summer houses available from contemporary designs to more traditional looks, to fit every home and garden.

 Frequently asked questions